prabhasyadav/CASTbook/intro.md

 #### Analytical models toolbox ####

 The toolbox currently contains 5 analytical models including the widely used version of BIOSCREEN model called BIOSCREEN-AT.
-The included models (see model chapter **XXYY**) for more details individually) in the current version of **CAST** are:
+The included models (see [analytical model chapter](contents/toolbox/an_model/an_model.md)) for more details individually) in the current version of **CAST** are:

 + 2D Vertical Model (Liedl et al., 2005)
 + 2D Horizontal Model (Ham et al. 2005, Chu et al., 2005)